Tandem Preparations

 Reverse Launch:

-When there is wind above about 8 or 10 MPH, reverse launches are generally preferred.
+When there is wind above about 3 MPH, reverse launches are generally preferred.
 This is always the case for Cliff / Ridge Soaring flights.
 In a reverse launch, the pilot will turn to face the wing, but the passenger will be facing the cliff or launch point.
 The reason the pilot faces the wing is to have more leverage for pulling the wing overhead.
 When the pull-up begins, the passenger will try to aid the pilot in pulling the wing up, by bending their waist, leaning forward and using their legs to drive forward.
 If the wind is stronger, as the wing comes up, both the Pilot and Passenger may get pulled a few steps backward.
 Both are trying to resist this and maintain their position.
 Once the wing is overhead, the backwards pull will stop.
 The Pilot will then rotate back to facing forward.
 The passenger can now slip their arms under the tandem spreader bars (I show people how this works at the site).
 Both the Pilot and Passenger can proceed to run off of the Launch.
-Because of the wind, running is difficult and the take off will normally occur at a fast trot as the cliff is reached.
-It is important to keep the legs moving and ready to move until well clear of the ground.
+With the wing above and helping support us, running is not difficult and the take off will normally occur at a fast trot as the cliff is reached.
+It is important to keep the legs moving and ready to move until at least 10 feet above the ground.

 Landings: